What now for Pepe? Arsenal's £72m star faces long way back after moment of madness at Leeds | Goal.com

 But his moment of madness outweighed all the good he had done, and now he will face a real fight to get back in Arteta’s good books and back in the side.

 What could help him is Arsenal’s current form.
-Although they avoided defeat here, they were wretched for large spells of the games.
+Although they avoided defeat here, they were wretched for large spells of the game.

 Leeds had 25 shots to Arsenal’s nine and hit the woodwork three times.
 Bernd Leno also had to be at his very best to keep out Patrick Bamford and Stuart Dallas.